wevm/wagmi/site/react/api/hooks/useTransactionCount.md

 # useTransactionCount

-Hook for fetching the number of transactions an Account has broadcast / sent.
+Hook for fetching the number of transactions an Account has sent.

 ## Import